Topological flowscape reveals state transitions in nonreciprocal living matter: Topological order parameter distinguishes emergent states in an inference-based model of nonreciprocal mixtures

-To systematically map the nonequilibrium states of nonreciprocal mixtures, we tune the inter-type longitudinal nonreciprocity $\mathcal{N}$ in a pairwise interaction model.
-The underlying interactions are extracted from many-body experimental trajectories using a data-driven inference that reconstructs the most likely longitudinal and transverse forces between embryo pairs as functions of their separation and types (E1 or E2)~\cite{zhang2024nonlinear, zuo2025predicting} (Supplementary Section~II).
-Applied to the full experimental dataset, this inference yields an E1--E2 longitudinal interaction whose nonreciprocity matches the isolated run-and-chase dynamics~(Fig.~\ref{fig:fig1}b).
-We take this inferred inter-type longitudinal interaction as a baseline $\mathcal{N}=1$ and tune the interaction by scaling its asymmetric component by $\mathcal{N}$~(Fig.~\ref{fig:fig2}a, Supplementary Section III).
+This form ensures that the system is reciprocal when $\mathcal{N} = 0$, and matches the inferred interactions when $\mathcal{N} = 1$.
+We explore a range of values including weaker ($\mathcal{N} < 1$) and stronger ($\mathcal{N} > 1$) nonreciprocity to elucidate its effect on emergent behaviors (Fig.~\ref{fig:fig2}a, Supplementary Section III and Supplementary~Video~7). \\

 At $\mathcal{N}=0$ (reciprocal interactions), we find a \textit{crystalline} state that rotates clockwise, recapitulating homogeneous embryos forming living chiral crystals~\cite{tan2022odd}.
 For $0 < \mathcal{N} < 1$ (weak nonreciprocity), we observe a \textit{self-propelled crystalline} state, where a crystal undergoes collective translation.
-At $\mathcal{N}=1$ (nonreciprocity inferred from experiment), the system exhibits \textit{flocking}, maintaining collective motion but not a global crystalline arrangement.
-Instead, the crystals repeatedly merge and fragment, reflecting the early dynamics observed in embryo mixture experiments (Fig. \ref{fig:fig1}d and Supplementary~Section~III.C).
+At $\mathcal{N}=1$ (nonreciprocity inferred from experiment), the system exhibits \textit{ {flock-like}} {dynamics}, maintaining collective motion but not a global crystalline arrangement.
+Instead, the crystals repeatedly merge and fragment, reflecting the early dynamics observed in embryo mixture experiments (Fig. \ref{fig:fig1}d and Supplementary~Section~III.C ).
 For $\mathcal{N}>1$ (strong nonreciprocity), the system is further \textit{fragmented}, with each fragment propelling itself in different directions. \\